 When clients work with me, together we advocate for academic and workplace accommodations.
-In 2010, I earned my certification as a Berard-Based Auditory Integration Trainer.
+In 2010, I earned my certification as an in-home Berard-Based Auditory Integration Trainer.
 At the same time, I began to screen for visual processing difficulties and study central auditory processing deficits.
 At the end of three years, I was surprised when almost all visual processing evaluations from developmental or neurorehabilitation optometrists found visual processing concerns.
 And almost all hearing evaluations supported client’s complaints of sound intolerance.
 It was time for an online questionnaire.

 Moore Auditory-Visual Observation Activity Booklet

 Learn about visual processing difficulties through the Moore Auditory-Visual Observation Activity Booklet.
 Reach out to Cheri to increase your understanding of how auditory with or without visual processing difficulties affect learning, expressive speech, and listening with comprehension and remembering.